drago-ex/translator/readme.md

 ## Presenter

-The presenter must create this public variable.
 The presenter must create this public variable that gives us the current language parameter.

 ```php
 /**